 Cardiovascular Intensive Care Unit (CVICU)

 Patients with congenital heart defects, cardiovascular disorders or those recovering from heart surgery or transplant receive care in our CVICU.
-The pediatric cardiologists and surgeons in the Johns Hopkins All Children’s Heart Institute work closely with the specially trained critical care staff in our CVICU, which is outfitted with pediatric equipment to provide the best care for our patients.
+The pediatric cardiologists and surgeons in the Johns Hopkins All Children’s Heart Institute work closely with the specially trained critical care staff in our CVICU, which is outfitted with pediatric equipment to provide expert care for our patients.

 Learn more about our CVICU

 Other critical care programs include:

 Dedicated Transport Team

 Many of our patients arrive from other areas and regional hospitals and their first encounter with critical care is through LifeLine, our dedicated pediatric transport team.
 Our LifeLine transport team is specially trained in the emergency medical transport of children and infants, which requires both technical skills and emotional sensitivity.

 CDH is a birth defect in which the diaphragm—the muscle that separates the abdomen from the chest—does not develop completely, causing a hole where abdominal organs can migrate into the chest.
 When that happens, it doesn’t leave enough space for the lungs to develop, making it hard for the baby to breath.
 The treatment of CDH is complex and may require multiple surgeries and recovery on extracorporeal membrane oxygenation (ECMO), a complex form of life support that acts as a baby’s heart and lungs to deliver oxygen to the baby’s blood during recovery.
 The CDH team at Johns Hopkins All Children’s specializes in treating the most severe cases of CDH.